Arik/TheDrowChallenge/README.md

 # TheDrowChallenge
-A tmodloader mod that implements the Drow Challenge while simultaneously allowing for surface exploration with new potions.
+A tmodloader mod that implements the Drow Challenge and allows for surface exploration with new potions.